Sara Duterte: Second and third term as mayor of Davao City (2016–2022)

 On February 23, 2018, she launched a new regional party called Hugpong ng Pagbabago (HNP).
 The party was later approved on July 4, 2018, ahead of the 2019 general elections.
 HNP also stood as an electoral alliance, fielding candidates from different parties for the senatorial election.
 Nine out of 13 senatorial candidates won in the election.

 Following the creation of HNP, a feud began between Duterte and one of her father's allies, then House Speaker Pantaleon Alvarez, citing its formation as an example of the entrenchment of political dynasties in the country.
 In response, Duterte publicly berated Alvarez and alleged that he has been calling mayors in the Davao Region to tag her as part of the opposition and brag about having the ability to impeach her father, all of which Alvarez denied.
 Duterte also remarked that "the Philippines will be a better country if he is not Speaker."
 Months later, Alvarez was unseated as the House Speaker in the 17th Congress, with former president and Pampanga's 2nd district representative Gloria Macapagal Arroyo taking his place.
 According to her father, she was behind the ousting of Alvarez as speaker, stating that "honest to God, it was Inday who maneuvered it."

+Although she previously intended to run for Congress in 2019 after her second term, Mayor Duterte stated in September 2018 that she is willing to serve a third term as mayor, with her brother Paolo (by then resigned from the vice mayorship) to run for the congressional seat instead.
+In the May 2019 elections, Duterte defeated her lone opponent, a 67-year-old sari-sari store owner named Jun Marcellones, by a lead of over 500,000 votes and succeeded reelection, with her brother and running mate Sebastian also elected vice mayor.
+After the election, congressman-elect Alan Peter Cayetano advised Duterte against endorsing Marinduque representative Lord Allan Velasco for the speakership due to its potential to "break up the 'group'" and be detrimental to the Dutertes' allies in the 2022 presidential election, which Duterte deemed as a "veiled threat".
+In 2020, Duterte did not declare any cash deposits or cash on hand for her 2019 statement of assets, liabilities, and net worth (SALN), which she later repeated for the succeeding five years.